MagGeo/MagGeo/README.md

 <img src="/images/TableExample.png">

 Of course with knowledge of pandas and python you can manipulate your csv file and make the adjustment you need.
-Although if you want to run the **GeoMag** using our suggested steps, we would  recommend to set your GPS track csv file in a text editor before being included into **MagGeo**.
+Although if you want to run the **MagGeo** using our suggested steps, we would  recommend to set your GPS track csv file in a text editor before being included into **MagGeo**.

 ## Get your VirES for Swarm Token